-The Early Admission Program is a form of dual enrollment through which eligible public or registered home school secondary students enroll at MCC on a full-time basis.
-Early Admission students are advised not to enroll in more than 15 credit hours per semester, and some courses may not be eligible for dual enrollment.
+The Early Admission Program is a form of dual enrollment through which eligible public school students in grade 11 and 12 or registered home school secondary students enroll at SCF on a full-time basis.
+Early Admission students are advised to enroll in 12-15 credit hours per semester, and some courses may not be eligible for dual enrollment.

 - 1. The student must have a minimal unweighted grade point average (GPA) of 3.0, is socially mature, and the high school principal must provide written authorization for eligibility into this program.
 Students must maintain a high school GPA of 3.0 (unweighted) to remain eligible for the College Dual Enrollment and Early Admission Accelerated Programs. - 2.
-The student must achieve an acceptable score on the College Placement Test (CPT), SAT, or ACT by June 16 for fall enrollment and December 5 for spring enrollment.
-When appropriate, any student tested after the June and December deadlines will require administrative approval from the school principal or his or her designee and an appropriate MCC representative.
+The student must achieve an acceptable score on the College Placement Test (CPT), SAT, or ACT by June 15 for fall 2009 enrollment and December 4 for spring 2010.
+When appropriate, any student tested after the June and December deadlines will require administrative approval from the school principal or his or her designee and an appropriate SCF representative. - 3.
+CPT Retake Policy-It is the policy of SCF that students may take the CPT only one time for a term.
+A "term" is defined as the fall, spring or summer term per the college's official calendar.
 The qualifying test scores are: